Planking is one of the best exercises to bolster abdominal muscles and build a sculpted core.

 3. Weighted Plank to Renegade Row

-- Grab one dumbbell in each hand and get into an “up” position of a position with your arms straight below your shoulders.
+- Holding one dumbbell in each hand, get into a high plank position with your arms straight below your shoulders and core tight.

-- Keep your feet slightly wider than shoulder-width apart, so you can perform efficiently.
+- Keep your feet slightly wider than shoulder-width apart so that you can perform efficiently.

-- Brace your core, glutes and thigh and maintain neutral spine position.
-This is your high plank position.
+- Brace your glutes and thigh, and maintain a neutral spine position.
+This is your starting position.

-- Use lightweight dumbbells and if you’re not good at push-up.
+- Use lightweight dumbbells if you’re doing it for the first time.